Office of the President of Myanmar: Headquarters

-The President and Vice Presidents seated at President Office located at Presidential Palace.The Ministry of President's Office which serve the President is located at Office No(18), Naypyitaw.The Ministry Office is co-opened with Ministry of Union Government Office.
+The President and Vice Presidents are seated at the President Office located at the Presidential Palace.
+The Ministry of President's Office which serve the President is located at Office No. 18, Naypyitaw.
+The Ministry Office is co-opened with Ministry of Union Government Office.
 A new Ministry Office is under construction near the Union Supreme Court.
 Office No. 18 is the office building of the State Peace and Development Council and the Ministry of the Prime Minister's Office during the previous SPDC government.